vivekanand1101/pagure-importer/README.md

 ## How to run
 ---
 0. Clone the issue tracker for issues from pagure.
 Use: ```pgimport clone  ssh://git@pagure.io/tickets/foobar.git```
 1. Activate the pagure tickets hook from project settings.
+This is necessary step to also get pagure database updated for tickets repository changes.
 2. Execute ```pgimport```.
 See Usage section
 3. Just answer what is asked.
 Check below instructions for particular source
 4. The script will make commits in your cloned repo: push the changes back to pagure.
 Use : ```pgimport push foobar.git```